 The most beautifully awkward show in the world right now is Date Night Live, a Lifetime series in which (mostly) single people across the country endure the bliss, uncertainty, disappointment and confusion of a blind date, played out in real time.

 In a new interview promoting the salvaged current season of Bachelor in Paradise, host Chris Harrison took the time to share his belief that it’s clear that “journalism is dead, and long gone on every level” because of the confusing and disparate reports surrounding the sexual misconduct investigation over a sexual…

 In June, Bachelor in Paradise abruptly halted production amid allegations of misconduct relating to a pool encounter between cast members and fellow franchise “villains” Corinne Olympios and DeMario Jackson.
 On Tuesday night, after heavily and tastelessly teasing some kind of dramatic on-camera reckoning, the show…

 The fashion cycle that brought back boot cut jeans, chokers, and Juicy Couture has paved the way for Paris Hilton’s reality TV comeback.

 When we last left the women of WAGS Miami... well, I actually have no memory what they were doing specifically, but it was definitely 1) Wearing small bathing suits 2) Fighting about who has the more famous boyfriend or husband.

 It’s widely accepted that reality TV—thanks to editing and the personalities of people who willingly put their lives in front of the camera—is quite far from depicting actual reality.
 Relationships are made and broken in order to entertain the audience and dramatic cast members are rewarded with more attention and…

-On Monday night, two women 3,000 miles apart watched the premiere of The Bachelorette separately.
+On Monday night, two women watched the finale of Rachel’s season of The Bachelorette.
 This is their story.